 Their main job is to assist the Dentist.
-But Assistants also help the Hygienists by polishing or placing sealants.
-When things get backed up at the front desk, they’ll jump in to answer a phone or greet a patient.
+But Assistants also help the Hygienists with charting or turning over rooms.
+When things get backed up at the front desk, they jump in to answer a phone or greet a patient.
 In most offices, they wear a lot of hats.

 You’re required to have specific skills and certification to be a Dental Assistant.
 But I think that what you need the most, can’t be found in a book or a class.
 If you’re considering Assisting as a career, ask yourself if you possess these qualities.